59naga/climb-lookup/README.md

   </a>
 </p>

-> a lookup climbing recursively file like a require.
+> lookup the file while climbing to recursively. like a require().

 Usage
 ---